gmierz/pupil-lib/README.md

 # Pupil-Lib Python

+This library is for processing data that is obtained from the Pupil Labs eye tracker working in conjunction with LSL that retrieves the event markers needed for this processing library.
+These event markers can be created anywhere i.e. a different computer and sent over network to the Lab Recorder.

 ## Usage

 Either use it in a script with calls that resemble the `main()` function in pupil_lib.py. `yaml_path` must be defined